Special Studies & Honors Thesis

 Independent studies courses (FREN 395, ITAL 395, PORT 396, or SPAN 395) allow students to undertake research on topics that are not available through normal course offerings.
 Independent studies courses may not be offered simply because a student cannot get into a class or due to difficulties a student may have in their scheduling of classes.
 Interested students must:

 - Develop an idea for studying a topic not covered in an existing course or one that extends a topic already studied.

-- Identify a faculty member (tenured/tenure- or teaching-track) who is willing to serve as the professor for the independent study course.
+- Identify a faculty member (tenured/tenure- or teaching-track) who is willing to serve as the professor for the independent studies course.
 Should a student need help in finding a professor, the language advisor may be able to provide assistance.

 - Draft a project proposal that will give the faculty member a starting point from which to negotiate course requirements.
-Please note that faculty members are not required to advise independent study projects and may be unavailable due to other commitments, even if they are excited about your topic.
+Please note that faculty members are not required to advise independent studies projects and may be unavailable due to other commitments, even if they are excited about your topic.

 Requests for independent study courses must be submitted by no later than the end of the first week of classes.

 Note: A faculty member may enroll a maximum of 2 students in an independent study course, and offer a maximum of two different independent study courses in a given semester.